 Running the Palio di Siena

+The jockey of "Torre" parish Andrea Mari rides the horse "Morosita Prima" (2nd R) at the Palio di Siena horse race in Siena, Italy, July 2, 2015.
+REUTERS/Max Rossi

+A flag bearer performs before the start of the Palio di Siena horse race in Siena, Italy, July 2, 2015.
+REUTERS/Max Rossi

-Jockey Elias Mannucci of "Istrice" (Porcupine) parish rides his horse during the first practice for the Palio horse race in Siena, Italy June 29, 2016.
-REUTERS/Stefano Rellandini
+Horses race during the general practice session for the Palio di Siena horse race in Siena, Italy, July 1, 2015.
+REUTERS/ Max Rossi

+Onda (sea wave) parish's horse 'Osama Bin' is kissed by jokey Alberto Ricceri as he arrives in the church to be blessed before the Palio horse race in Siena July 2, 2015.
+REUTERS/Max Rossi

+People sing in the church as Onda (sea wave) parish's horse 'Osama Bin' is blessed in the church before the Palio horse race in Siena July 2, 2015.
+REUTERS/Max Rossi

+The jockey of "Torre" parish Andrea Mari, on the horse "Morosita Prima", celebrates after winning the Palio di Siena horse race in Siena, Italy, July 2, 2015.
+REUTERS/Max Rossi

-A drummer dressed in a traditional costume is seen before the first practice for the Palio horse race in Siena, Italy June 29, 2016.
-REUTERS/Stefano Rellandini
+The groomer for "Pantera" (panther) holds the horse in front of supporters before the start of the general practice session for the Palio di Siena horse race in Siena, Italy, July 1, 2015.
+REUTERS/Max Rossi

-The horse of the "Nicchio" (Shell) parish is escorted by its groom and followed by supporters as they leave Del Campo square in Siena, Italy June 29, 2016.
-REUTERS/Stefano Rellandini

-The horse of the "Lupa" (Wolf) parish is escorted by its groom and followed by supporters as they leave Del Campo square in Siena, Italy June 29, 2016.
-REUTERS/Stefano Rellandini

-The horse of the "Lupa" (Wolf) parish is escorted by its groom and followed by supporters as they leave Del Campo square in Siena, Italy June 29, 2016.
-REUTERS/Stefano Rellandini

-Jockey Luigi Bruschelli of "Drago" (Dragon) parish rides his horse during the first practice for the Palio horse race in Siena, Italy June 29, 2016.
-REUTERS/Stefano Rellandini
+Horses race during the general practice session for the Palio di Siena horse race in Siena, Italy, July 1, 2015.
+REUTERS/Max Rossi

-Del Mangia tower is seen in Del Campo square in Siena, Italy June 29, 2016.
-REUTERS/Stefano Rellandini

 Next Slideshows